worktheclock/replit.github.io/repls/intro.md

 You can work through our [project-based tutorials](./tutorials/00-overview) to learn how to code, or download them all as [an ebook](https://codewithrepl.it).

-If you're learning a specific language, we probably cover it in one our teacher-contributed [open curricula](./curriculum/Intro).
+If you're learning a specific language, we probably cover it in one of our teacher-contributed [open curricula](./curriculum/Intro).

 We also have a beginner-friendly [Discord server](https://replit.com/discord) where you can get (and give) help on nearly anything.